MoitreyeeHazarika/common/building-blocks/tasks/oml/sign-into-oml-livelabs.md

 You can access Oracle Machine Learning User Interface from Autonomous AI Database.
 Oracle Machine Learning User Interface provides you the following functionalities:

+* Data Science Agent - An intelligent built-in conversational chatbot integrated with Oracle Machine Learning UI included in your Oracle Autonomous AI Database subscription.
+You must provide the LLM, whether from a third-party AI provider, OCI GenAI Service, or one you privately host.
+You can run many common data science workflows, including discovery, exploration, preparation, model training, evaluation, and supported scoring workflows, using natural language.
 * Notebooks - A web-based interface for data analysis, data discovery, data visualization, and collaboration
 * AutoML UI - An interface for no-code automated machine learning modeling and model deployment
 * Models - For model deployment